Sutton & Epsom RFC: Overview

 The club has a total of twenty-five teams with 1,200 current and former playing members, plus 1,800 social members who are usually members of their families.
 There are currently seven adult teams for men headed by a first XV and the club was one of the first to form an adult ladies rugby squad.
 The club has both mini and junior rugby sections and run 60 children strong development groups for those at under 5 and under 6.
 The Rugby Football Union national guidelines for children of these ages were based upon this approach and that of Ealing RFC.
 The club run similar sized age groups for both boys and girls at each of the under-7 to under-12 age groups, at each of which they play to a nationally recognised and tailored game format.
+The club's record home league win, came at the start of the 2024–25 season, where they won 50 – 7 vs Old Colfeians — a game which saw a completely changed squad from that of the season prior.
+The side featured eight debutants, including new signing 7s International – Arun Watkins.

 The club has nine senior sides: